Article

 This guide provides a detailed overview of the US minimum wage, recent legislative changes, and the differences across states, helping you navigate the complexities of payroll regulations.

-What is the US minimum wage?
+What is the federal US minimum wage?

+As of 2025, the federal minimum wage in the US is $7.25 per hour.
 The minimum wage is the lowest amount that employers are legally required to pay their employees per hour of work.
 The federal minimum wage is designed to protect workers from unduly low pay and ensure a basic standard of living.

 ---|---|---|